Fiora Build Guide by chrisorion

 Doran's Blade is great for being aggressive as it gives you essential stats for the laning phase.
 You should start this if you're laning against a melee champion, or you're confident in your ability to win lane.
 A strategy if you didn't back with enough gold for Tiamat is to buy another Doran's Blade so that you'll have more stats to trade in lane.

 Corrupting Potion is for matchups where you get poked but can still trade with them.
 Corrupting Potion is stronger during trades where you can make use of the burn damage that it gives, but also allows you to sustain.
-Take this in ranged matchups that you can kill in lane like Teemo or Vladimir.
+Take this in ranged matchups that you can kill in lane like Teemo or Gangplank.